iz2k/pi-radio-bonnet/README.md

 sudo systemctl start pigpiod.service
 ```

-Finally, install the python3 package to control the pigpio deamon from the program.
+Finally, install the python3 package to control the pigpio daemon from the program.

 ``` bash
 sudo apt-get install python3-pigpio